-Cat sanctuaries are not a sound viable option for feralalso called unsolialized or communitycats or owned cats.
+Cat sanctuaries are not a sound or viable option for community cats or owned cats.
 When you think of a sanctuary, you might imagine happy, healthy felines frolicking in grassy meadows or curling up together beneath shady trees.
 The reality can be quite different.

 What Are Cat Sanctuaries?